-- Termination can be, as agreed: - on any business day during the remaining term of the transaction --this is the most common option --- or - o in the case of a fixed-term evergreen: - any business day during the remaining term of the transaction subject to the minimum notice period (eg a one-year evergreen with a 30-day minimum notice period can be terminated up to 30 days before the end of the one-year term), or - at any of a series of dates. - It has been explained already that characteristically the right to terminate an evergreen repo is subject to a minimum termination notice period that is longer than the conventional or mandated settlement period.
+- Termination can be, as agreed: - on any business day during the remaining term of the transaction --- this is the most common option-; or - in the case of a fixed-term evergreen: - any business day during the remaining term of the transaction subject to unless this is equal to or less than the minimum notice period (eg a one-year evergreen with a 30-day minimum notice period can be terminated up to 30 days before the end of the one-year term); or - at any of a series of dates. - It has been explained already that, characteristically, the right to terminate an evergreen repo is subject to a minimum termination notice period that is longer than the conventional or mandated settlement period.

-Repo rate.
+· Repo rate.

-- The repo rate can be changed up or down (re-rated) irregularly, at the request of one of either party with the agreement of the other. - Alternatively, the repo rate can be linked to a one-day interest rate index (eg EONIA), which means it would change automatically each business day. - Or the repo rate can be linked to a term interest rate index (a tenor longer than one day), which means it would change automatically at the end of the term. - If the repo rate is a floating-index plus/minus a spread, either party can request a change to the spread. - O Both parties typically have the right to request a re-rate on any business day until the transaction is terminated.
-The right to re-rate is subject to a minimum re-rate notice period.
+- The repo rate on an evergreen repo can be changed up or down (re-rated) irregularly,only at the request of one or other of either partythe parties and only with the agreement of the other. - Alternatively, the repo rate can be linked to a one-day interest rate index (eg EONIA), which means it would change automatically each business day. - Or the repo rate can be linked to a term interest rate index (a tenor longer than one day), which means it would change automatically and periodically at the end of the termeach successive interest rate period. - If the repo rate is a floating-index plus/minus a spread, either party can request a change to the spread. - Both parties typically have the right to request a re-rate on any business day until the transaction is terminated.
+The right to An agreed re-rate is subject to will take place after a minimum re-rate notice period.
 This period is usually the same as the minimum termination notice period.
 If the other party refuses a request to re-rate or agreement cannot be reached on a new repo rate, either party can terminate the transaction.
-When an open repo is re-rated, either the transaction continues without interruption at the new repo rate or the transaction is terminated and replaced by a new transaction at the new repo rate. - Payment of interest.
-As for an open repo.

-Substitution of collateral.
+When an open repo is re-rated, either the transaction continues without interruption at the new repo rate or the transaction is terminated and replaced by a new transaction at the new repo rate. (the choice depends on operational convenience). - Payment of interest.
+As for an open repo. - Substitution of collateral.
 The Seller can request to substitute collateral at any time.
 The exchange of securities would usually take place as agreed.